2017 San Francisco 49ers season

-The 2017 San Francisco 49ers season was the franchise's 68th season in the National Football League and their 72nd overall.
-It was also the first season under the head coach/general manager tandem of Kyle Shanahan and John Lynch.
-After a 0–9 start, they won 6 of their last 7 games and finished the season 6–10, improving from their last two season records.
+The 2017 season was the San Francisco 49ers' 68th in the National Football League (NFL), their 72nd overall, their fourth playing their home games at Levi's Stadium and their first under the head coach/general manager tandem of Kyle Shanahan and John Lynch.
+This season began with the team's fourth head coach in as many seasons.

+After an 0–9 start, they had a late season charge and won 6 of their last 7 games to finish the season 6–10, improving from their last two season records.
 Despite this, the 49ers were eliminated from playoff contention in Week 12.